Community Bee Innovation Fund

 DPI · Australia

 The Community Bee Innovation Fund supports Queensland beekeepers and pollination-reliant industries to prepare for the presence of Varroa mite in the state.
-It funds projects focused on innovative community engagement and innovative management and monitoring tools for Varroa mite.
+Funding is provided for projects that deliver innovative community engagement or management and monitoring tools related to Varroa mite.

 Funding